spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

 ### 1. Instructor Do: Welcome/Intro Web Performance (10 mins)

-* Welcome students to class and then open Google Chrome.
-Open your Dev Tools Network Tab and Throttle your connection to `Slow 3G`
+* Welcome students to class

+* Open Google Chrome and then dev tools network tab and throttle your connection to `Slow 3G`

   * ![Throttle Connection](Images/throttleConnection.png)